 But if ivory is not present in the country the way it was initially, its cultural traditions have stayed alive and well.
-With over 60 indigenous ethnic groups, the diversity of culture in the Ivory Coast is genuinely remarkable.
+With over 60 indigenous ethnic groups, the Ivory Coast culture’s diversity is genuinely remarkable.
 And the most iconic Ivoirian art is the mask, primarily used in traditional dances or performances.
 As in the Beninese voodoo ceremonies ( Do the Voodoo, Voodoo without Dolls), wearers of these spectacular masks can communicate with the spirits (some argue that the spirits possess them).
 Rhythmic music from local instruments helps them in this quest.

 To see Zaouli dancers, we made our way to Baouflé in south-central Cote d’Ivoire.
-When we arrived mid-afternoon at the village, a crowd of locals had already assembled.
+A crowd of locals had already assembled when we arrived mid-afternoon at the village.
 A Zaouli performance is a treat for everyone.
 After a little while, a dancer appeared accompanied by his minder (to protect the dancer– or the spirits it embodies–from the people and the people from him).
 He was cloaked and sat quietly for a short moment.
 Then the minder removed the cloth to reveal a stunning mask and indicate that the dancer was ready to perform.
 Accompanied by drums, the dancer walked around looking at the crowd, like he was tapping their energy.
 He then started a series of small jumps, which progressed into a crisscross pattern with his legs at a frantic pace while his upper body remained almost still.
 No step in the dance is repeated twice.
 The legs, covered with bright-colored striped leggings, create a mesmerizing spectacle and the layers of seed pods at the ankles add a rhythmic sound during the dance.

-There are many types of Zaouli masks used for the dance, and each represents a different legend.
-We saw three of them, sequentially: the grey mask of Zohoulin, featuring a chicken eating a lizard, which represents struggles between the Guro and other ethnic groups; the red mask of Gan representing wildlife surviving the threat of hunters; and the light orange mask of Sortanvani which is said to represent weavers, a valued skill in the Guro community.
+Many types of Zaouli masks are used for the dance, and each represents a different legend.
+We saw three of them, sequentially: the grey mask of Zohoulin, featuring a chicken eating a lizard, which represents struggles between the Guro and other ethnic groups; the red mask of Gan, representing wildlife surviving the threat of hunters; and the light orange mask of Sortanvani which is said to represent weavers, a valued skill in the Guro community.